AESIR

 The Aesir should be distinguished from:

-The modern-day Thor commented that this Asgard had a much more Earthly look, much like Midgard/Earth in the centuries when the Asgardians were worshipped by the Vikings.
+The modern-day Thor commented that this Asgard had a much more Earthly look, much like Midgard/Earth in the centuries when the Asgardians were worshiped by the Vikings.

 During Ragnarok, Surt rose and hurled fire and lava over Asgard and the "nether realms," which perished.

-In the Plane of Ida, they found figurines of the fallen Asgardians, after which Magni and Modi found Thor's hammer, Mjolnir, and cast it to Earth where it became the Rhinegold.
+On the Plain of Ida, they found figurines of the fallen Aesir, after which Magni and Modi found Thor's hammer Mjolnir, and cast it to Earth, where it became the Rhinegold.

-Vali, Ve, Vidar, and Vili found Odin's spear, Gungnir, and grasped it simultaneously, transforming them into an new incarnation of Odin, who re-populated the reborn Asgard with the modern incarnation of gods (see comments).
+Vali, Ve, Vida, and Vili found Odin's spear Gungnir, and grasped it simultaneously, transforming them into a new incarnation of Odin, who repopulated the reborn Asgard with the modern incarnation of the gods (see comments).

 --Thor I#293 (293 (fb), 294 (fb)

-To celebrate Balder's seeming invulnerability, the gods hurled weapons at Balder, which bounced harmlessly off his chest.
+To celebrate Balders's seeming invulnerability, the gods hurled weapons at Balder, which bounced harmlessly off his chest.

 With Balder's demise, he descended into Hel, and Ragnarok followed.